-There’s a lot of work advice out there, and some of it is pretty bad.
-When it comes to navigating your career, you have to be careful about who you take career advice from.
+There’s a lot of career advice out there, and some of it is pretty bad.
+When it comes to navigating your career, you have to be careful about from whom you take career advice.
 A wrong move could cost you a job.
-Here are some career tips the experts told us you’d be better off avoiding.
+Here are some career tips experts say you’d be better off avoiding.

 1. A flashy resume will help you stand out

 A flashy resume could cause your application to get passed over.
 While a little creativity is welcome, going overboard is a problem, said Saad Rizvi, founder of career site Mentat.

 “In many cases, the first-round interview screen is conducted by an ATS or Application Tracking System (in simple terms, a robot).
 These programs are optimized for gathering information from a very basic design, and fancy graphs or pictures are not picked up or taken into consideration while filtering out resumes, so you might be passed over despite being a good fit for the role,” Rizvi told The Cheat Sheet.